velartrill/velartrill.github.io/orig/spirals/darkest-before-dawn/darkest-before-dawn.md

 “I… I do n-not know what understanding of love and sacrifice a barbarian like you could possibly have,” the girl says at last, her lips quivering with the effort of speech, “but I… I do this for the People.
 I make my s-sacrifice to protect the— the f-friends, the—” She swallows hard, fresh tears glittering in her eyes, her voice wavering. “…all the loved ones I left behind.”
 Her gaze can no longer meet mine.
 Her chest shudders with the force of barely restrained sobs.
 “I… I make m-my sacrifice so your *defiling* hands will never, *ever* again violate the bodies of my comrades or the worlds of my people.
 I make my sacrifice just as so many more have done before me, may their names be written among the stars.
 They paid with their death and their pain for my twenty-seven precious years in the one true sanctuary from hardship and cruelty that Haven has ever known, and so I pay with mine.”
 She’s struggling now to keep control over her voice, her whole body wrenched by the force of her unraveling emotions.
 “To protect the place wh-where… where gentleness and kindness and… and l-love are cherished above all.
 We are no *‘empire’*, profligate.
 We do not plunder, we do not steal, we do not enslave.
 Where you rape your worlds ’til they are bled barren, where you make corpses of jungles and slaves of children, we protect the weak and speak for the voiceless.
 We are everything you are not.”
 She takes a ragged breath, blinking rapidly to try to clear her eyes of tears her restraints disallow her to wipe away.
 “The War was only the beginning.
 My days are nearly done, but you… if there is justice to be found in this universe, you will live just long enough to die at my comrades’ hands.”

 I exhale deeply, and step closer.
 She flinches as I raise my hand to her cheeks, recoiling as far as her restraints permit, plainly anticipating a blow or worse.
 My touch elicits a quiet, frightened whimper and she tries desperately to wriggle free of my grip like an animal caught in a trap.
 “Shhh,” I murmur, taking firm hold of her chin.
 "Enough of that."
 As gently as I can, I wipe the streaming tears from her eyes with my free thumb.
 Her skin is soft beneath my palm, though her bony cheeks are crisscrossed with the faint, rough lines of lacerations and fresh scars.
 Her confused and fearful eyes dart back and forth rapidly. “’Tis true, then?”
-I ask, gazing deep into her green eyes.
+I ask, gazing deep into her green eyes, utterly alert for the faintest sign of deception.
 “Everything that is said about your Society?
 All the fanciful fables… the myths that none are left to want for food nor shelter?
 Nor venal nobles reign, nor struggle for power?
 Such are not mere propaganda, colorful lies you wield to turn our gullible common folk against us?”

 “Are you… trying to toy with m-m-my mind?” the girl demands, her voice drenched in hate and terror.
 She bares her teeth.
 “Do your worst.
 No words you might say have the power to dilute even by a drop my memories of my *home.* They… they are realer than this *cesspool* of a world will *ever* be.”